 - Smart Tips that provided contextual information and additional knowledge at critical moments when employees hovered over in-app tips and fields.
 This increased data entry accuracy and improved ATS process governance.

-- Searchable Self Help that overlays its ATS.
-Self Help is integrated with ManpowerGroup’s LMS, internal wiki, ATS user training, and ther knowledge repositories, allowing users to search for any ATS process or technical-related issue, without leaving Bullhorn or asking a colleague for help.
-Self Help surfaced personalized content through custom API based on the user’s needs.
+- Searchable Self Help that overlaid its ATS.
+Self Help is integrated with ManpowerGroup’s LMS, internal wiki, ATS user training, and their knowledge repositories, allowing users to search for any ATS process or technical-related issue without leaving Bullhorn or asking a colleague for help.
+Self Help surfaced personalized content through a custom API based on the user’s needs.
 For example, system admins would see different Self Help entries compared to recruiters.

 With Whatfix, ManpowerGroup kept team members productive while also upskilling them to master ATS-related tasks, which helped the company maximize its ATS ROI and achieve its business outcomes.

 Jill Busch, Director of L&D at ManpowerGroup, said, “The in-system training is a game changer.
 Whatfix helped us move toward using more current and innovative training solutions.
-We strongly value innovation as an organization, and that includes innovating the way we learn.”
+We strongly value innovation as an organization, including innovating how we learn.”

 Companies invest in new technologies to improve business processes and save time and money.
-However, if your employees are wasting too much time learning about those new technologies, then you might end up getting a very less return on your investment.
-Not to mention, employees are resistant to new technology when you’ve not created a culture of constant learning and innovation.
+However, if your employees are wasting too much time learning about those new technologies, you might get a very low return on your investment.
+Employees often resist new technology when employers fail to foster a culture of continuous learning and innovation.